 Simmering is also perfect for braising tough cuts of meat.
 The connective tissues in meat, which make some cuts of meat tough and chewy if cooked improperly, are made of a protein called collagen.
-But, when heated to temperatures between 160° and 205°F, collagen starts to melt and turn into gelatin, which coats the muscle fibers of the meat and causes it to feel moist and succulent.
+But, when heated to temperatures between 160 F and 205 F, collagen starts to melt and turn into gelatin, which coats the muscle fibers of the meat and causes it to feel moist and succulent.
 Boiled meat, on the other hand, becomes tough and stringy, because the higher temperature causes the proteins to denature.
 Denaturing disrupts the structure of proteins, with one result being that they don't hang onto water molecules and another that they clump together, both of which can result in an undesirable change in texture.

 Is Poaching the Same as Simmering?